Dorset- Thomas Hardy country and more 🙂

 Boscombe Pier is much less packed, there is a feeling of space and lovely zig zag paths to amble along.

 I would recommend this accommodation, it is second to none.
 It is warm, welcoming and a few minutes from the beach.
-You must stay here! :https://www.airbnb.co.uk/rooms/7853164?s=V7BunaI7
+You must stay here!
+Contact me for further details :https://www.airbnb.co.uk/rooms/7853164?s=V7BunaI7

 Places to visit include:Christchurch, Mudeford, Hengistbury Head